 (1831 - 1834), near Rockland

 Established to prevent illegal entry of American settlers into Mexican territory.
 Located three miles west of town on the south bank of the Neches River, one-half mile below Shawnee Creek.
 Mostly abandoned after the Battle of Nacogdoches in 1832, a few soldiers remained until 1834.
 After American settlement began, it was known as Fort Turan.
 A 1936 monument marks the actual site (requires 4x4 vehicle access).

 Martin Lacy's Fort

 A stockaded civilian trading post built by a former Indian agent for the Mexican government.
-Located two miles southwest of town.
+Possibly built as early as 1835.
 Texas Army troops were posted here in 1838 - 1839.
+Abandoned by 1842, the settlement retained the name Fort Lacy until the founding of Alto in 1849.
+Located two miles southwest of town on TX 21.
 Monument (1936) at site.